 Here the frequency of the dedicated LFO can be modified.
-To change the frequency press [BUTTON-FREQUENCY] for local LFO and then use [ROTARY ENCODER] or [BUTTON-UP] / [BUTTON-DOWN].
+To change the frequency press [BUTTON-FREQUENCY] for local LFO and then use [ROTARY ENCODER] or [BUTTON-UP] / [BUTTON-DOWN] .
+The frequency tracking of the lfo can be set to 4 different modes.

-In non pitch-tracking mode the frequency can be set from 0.001Hz -452Hz (time period from 1000s to 2.2 ms).
+In free mode the frequency can be set from 0.001Hz - 452Hz (time period from 1000s to 2.2 ms).
 Press [BUTTON-UP] and [BUTTON-DOWN] simultaneously to reset the frequency to 1Hz.
 The icon displayed is F.

-In pitch-tracking mode the frequency can be offset from -40.96 semitones to + 40.96 semitones in steps of 2 cents.
+In pitch or note-tracking mode the frequency can be offset from -40.96 semitones to + 40.96 semitones in steps of 2 cents.
 Press [BUTTON-UP] and [BUTTON-DOWN] simultaneously to reset to 0.
 The icon displayed is N or P.